Browse through our Journals...

 The 2020 lockdown policy, to control and limit damage of a coronavirus pandemic, was largely adopted globally, as a public health intervention.

-The policy in the U.K. was adopted from March to July, (approximately) and is, without doubt, the most expensive public health intervention ever undertaken in the U.K. The associated costs will include a furlough costs, social benefits, lost revenue from workers and business, unemployment, impacts on health through delayed surgery etc. A full bill of costs has yet to be added up, but public borrowing incurred as of July 2020 is estimated to exceed £360 billion.
+The policy in the U.K. was adopted from March to July 2020, (approximately) and was, without doubt, the most expensive public health intervention ever undertaken in the U.K. The associated costs will include a furlough costs, social benefits, lost revenue from workers and business, unemployment, impacts on health through delayed surgery etc. A full bill of costs has yet to be added up, but public borrowing incurred as of July 2020 is estimated to exceed £360 billion.
 The UK’s universal health scheme, the NHS, costs £140 billion to run every year.
 The costs of borrowing for 2020 alone would exceed the cost of running the entire NHS for 2.5 years.

 We need to consider whether the investment in this health intervention has been a wise investment.